Six Sigma Material ... simplified

 Upper Management representative or Vice-President of Six Sigma They are responsible for all the inputs and outputs (profits related to Six Sigma projects) of the program reporting to the CEO.

 Master Black Belts (MBB) report to the VP of Six Sigma and are the highest level of "belt".
 Some may specialize in DMAIC, DFSS, or both methodologies but they are subject matter experts in six sigma material usually with advanced statistical knowledge.

 Companies that focus a lot of resources on research and development may be more interested in DFSS experts.
 Those that are process oriented may have a need for more DMAIC experts.
 MBB's may lead some projects that are very large in scope with a high impact to the organization.
 They are also responsible for teaching programs, development of materials, and the Six Sigma certification program.

 Black Belts work for the MBB.
 They are usually full time Six Sigma employees carrying out the duty of a change agent.
 Black Belts work projects smaller in scope than the MBB but larger than the Green Belts (GB).
 Black Belts are also be subject matter experts and will often conduct training, mentoring, and develop new six sigma material.

 Often they will lead a team that has Green Belt(s) on it, but are not required.
 It is more important to engage critical stakeholders of the project that are willing to change and participate.
 With cross-functional representation the subjective component of the methodology will add more value.

 Black Belts have usually been selected as high caliber talent and capable of leading transformation.
-The technical skills are half of the skillset, being able to change the culture is the other.
+The technical skills are half of the skillset, being able to change the culture and manage the project is the other.